AI Generated Humor about AI. Because, Why Not?

 }

 We are living through the most absurd period in the history of technology.
 Companies are spending billions to build systems that confidently produce wrong answers, replacing workers with tools that require more workers to supervise them, and calling it progress.
 Someone should be writing this down.
 A cartoon seemed like the appropriate format.
+A machine writing the cartoon about the machines seemed even more appropriate.

-New cartoon every day.
 Follow along at @neural.strip.